uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/dft.rst

 Additional constraints for data in backward domain of real DFTs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, note that the conjugate symmetry relation further constraints some of
+Finally, note that the conjugate symmetry relation further constrains some of
-the entries (or pairs thereof) in backward domain's data sequences for real
+the entries (or pairs thereof) in the backward domain's data sequences for real
 DFTs.
 Specifically, for any of the :math:`M` sequences,

 - the imaginary part must be :math:`0` for any entry of multi-index